 Some of the serious injuries that motorists often experience as a result side-impact, head-on and other types of intersection collisions include:

 - Spinal cord injury, including paraplegia or quadriplegia

 - Bone fractures, especially to the pelvis or to the femur

 - Damage to the spleen

 Hurt in an Intersection Accident?
 Find Out How The Cagle Law Firm Can Help

 There is a financial cost to intersection accidents when injuries or deaths occur.
 Victims often need medical treatment and may also require a lifetime of ongoing medical care and assistance.
 They may be forced to miss work while healing or may be unable to ever return to work because of permanent disabilities from the crash.

 There are also non-economic losses caused by intersection accidents.
 If an accident victim dies, the surviving family members are left without the love and companionship of the victim.
 This could lead to wrongful death damages, such as for compensation for the loss of companionship.
 Victims who survive intersection accidents often experience pain and suffering and emotional distress, such as post-traumatic stress disorder (PTSD).

-At The Cagle Law Firm, we know that the damage done by a car accident can be overwhelming.
+At The Cagle Law Firm, our car accident lawyers know that the damage done by a car accident can be overwhelming.
 Our goal is to make sure you get the money you need to compensate you as fully as possible for all of your losses.

 Wherever you are located in Missouri, southern Illinois or Kentucky, the skilled personal injury lawyers at The Cagle Law Firm are committed to providing exemplary legal representation.
-Contact us online or call toll free 1.800.685.3302 or locally 314.276.1681 for a free case evaluation.
+Contact us online or call at (314) 276-1681 for a free case evaluation.